Online management of assessment.

 The University’s submission model for online submission of work is that of a single submission point is used for first sit assessments to allow submission of work up to the deadline as well as submission of any late work or work with approved extensions, or to allow for in-module retrieval (where granted).

-The marking report can be used to identify work that has been submitted:
+The capping report can be used to identify work that has been submitted:

 The report will identify the correct scenario (from above) for each piece of work and confirm the appropriate marking approach to be applied e.g. cap at pass mark, full mark or zero mark.
 The capping report is available on the University Reporting Portal.
 Guidance covering how the report should be used, what it includes and common issues and solutions is available alongside the report.

 The marking report is not able to identify work where IMR has been granted by the Module Leader as this data is not currently held in our systems.
 As such, Module Leaders should manage local records of students making use of IMR and ensure the appropriate mark is applied.

 Where exception from the University’s model is deemed to be absolutely necessary, additional Blackboard submission points can be created and used by the module team.
 This may be practical where there are large cohorts and or marking teams or where specific management of IMR is required.
-Agreement to do this should be sought from your faculty assessment lead.
+Agreement to do this should be sought from your College Teaching and Learning Lead.

 Alternative models such as the use of different submission points or adaptive release to manage the different extension periods, late submissions and IMR have been considered to ensure that the implications of their use is fully understood.
 Whilst there are potential benefits around controlled release of marks and feedback to students, consideration of the implications of using these alternative modules is needed as they will:

 - not allow the use of the marking report.

 - require a decision in Colleges about who manages this.